Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:maps-soc-edgeroi)Comparison of three MLA's and final ensemble prediction (ORCDRC 5cm) of soil organic carbon content for 2.5 cm depth.</p>
 </div>

 The final plot shows that xgboost possibly over-predicts and that cubist possibly under-predicts values of `ORCDRC`, while random forest is somewhere in-between the two.
-Again, merged predictions are probably the safest option considering that all three MLA's have a similar performances.
+Again, merged predictions are probably the safest option considering that all three MLA's have similar measures of performance.

 We can quickly test the overall performance using a script on github prepared for testing performance of merged predictions: